Pyrenula quartzitica

 Pyrenula quartzitica is a species of crustose lichen belonging to the family Pyrenulaceae, described as a new species in 2002.
 Found in southeast Brazil, it is saxicolous, primarily growing on quartzitic and sandstone rock surfaces in forested areas.

 Taxonomy

 Described by the Dutch lichenologist André Aptroot in 2002, Pyrenula quarztitica was first identified from specimens he collected five years prior from the Serra do Caraça in Minas Gerais, Brazil.
 This species is distinguished by its reddish-brown ostioles and its similarity in ascospore characteristics to the genus Pyrgillus.
 The species epithet quartzitica refers to the rock it grows on.
+In the protologue the species epithet was introduced as "quarzitica".
+This spelling has since been treated as an orthographic variant and corrected to "quartzitica" in later usage and in taxonomic databases, which list the name as Pyrenula quartzitica Aptroot.